-Overgrown Rabbit Teeth
+Treatment of Overgrown Rabbit Incisors

-- Nail Clippers - The first method used to trim incisors.
-The first is by using regular dog nail clippers to cut the tooth like you would a toenail.
-This method is not the preferred way to trim teeth.
-There is a high risk of cracking or splitting the tooth because of the force needed to use the clippers.
-This method can cause pain if the tooth is split up to the nerve or is trimmed too short.
+- Nail Clippers - The first method used to trim rabbit teeth involves using regular dog nail clippers to cut the teeth as you would cut toe nails but this method isn't the preferred way to trim teeth.
+There's a high risk of cracking or splitting the tooth because of the force needed to use the clippers.
+This method can cause pain if the tooth splits up to the nerve or is trimmed too short.

-The second method used to trim rabbit incisors is by using a handheld rotary tool, like the Dremel, or a dental bur to slice the excess tooth off.
-This method does require a bit more skill and sometimes requires anesthesia or sedation to hold a fractious pet still, but can be easily performed by a trained person at your veterinarian's office.
-This method causes no trauma to the tooth or nerve when cut.
-The only concerns are for trauma to the gums or lips if the cutting tool accidentally grazes them, or if the tooth is trimmed too short.
-Many exotic pet hospitals will perform these tooth trims inexpensively but your rabbit may need to be sedated to have it performed safely and properly.
+- Rotary Tool - The second method requires using a handheld rotary tool, like a Dremel or a dental bur, to slice the excess tooth off.
+This method requires more skill and sometimes requires anesthesia or sedation to keep a rabbit still but can be easily performed at your veterinarian's office.
+This method causes no trauma to the tooth or nerve.
+The only concerns are possible trauma to the gums or lips if the cutting tool accidentally grazes them or if a tooth is trimmed too short.
+Many exotic pet hospitals perform tooth trims inexpensively but your rabbit may need to be sedated to have the procedure performed safely and properly.